SAFAL-TIWARI/LearnFlow/IMPLEMENTATION_SUMMARY.md

 ## Overview

-We've implemented a professional, responsive AI chatbot for the LearnFlow educational website that provides intelligent responses to student queries using OpenAI's GPT models.
+We've implemented a professional, responsive AI chatbot for the LearnFlow educational website that provides intelligent responses to student queries using Google's Gemini API.
 The chatbot is designed to handle multi-turn conversations, answer educational questions, provide coding help, and assist with navigation on the platform.

 ## Components Implemented